 Raleigh Travel Information

 Lake Wheeler: More than 60 acres of parkland is enough to satisfy any nature lover booking flights to Raleigh.
 Whether you’re in the mood to sail, row, or kayak, the waters here are absolutely beautiful, not to mention tempting.
 If you’re looking to fish, then this is the place to reel them in hook, line, and sinker.
 From sunrise to sunset, people are on the water, or on land hiking, trekking, and wandering.
-If you book flights to Raleigh in the summer, then be sure to catch one of the open air concerts for just five dollars.
+If you book flights to Raleigh in the summer, then be sure to catch one of the open air concerts for just US$5.

 Artsplosure: The name sounds funny, but it’s actually pretty accurate.
 This living anthology of expression does really feel a bit like an explosion of art in more than a few ways.
 When you book flights to Raleigh in May, you’ll see how the excellence in performing and visual arts is brought together in one place by national, regional, and local artists.
 More than 250 artists gather in Moore Square Park in downtown, where 70,000 people crowd around to see and purchase artwork.
 Six annual prizes are awarded for best in show, and live music and activities for children occur all day long.
 Best of all – it’s free.